vlOd2/DebianAndroidChroot/INSTRUCTIONS_BASIC.md

 ```

 ## Android groups
-Android has a few special users and groups that allow an user to use certain features<br>
+Android has a few special users and groups that allow a user to use certain features<br>
 You can see the full list of them [here](https://android.googlesource.com/platform/system/core/+/master/libcutils/include/private/android_filesystem_config.h)<br>

 > [!WARNING]